 Yurts are usually considered non-permanent dwellings.
 However, there is no common ruling on yurts in North America and it is up to the local building authorities to rule.
 Many of our customers decide not to declare their yurts.
 While this is most certainly their choice, we feel it is our duty and responsibility to recommend that before a yurt is installed that proper measures be taken and investigated with the local building authorities in your area.
 We know from experience that it may take some time to develop a solution, but one always exists!

-We also have a wonderful community of Groovy Yurters who are willing to share their experience.
+We also have a wonderful community of Groovy Yurters who are willing to share their experience on a Facebook group.
 You are not alone and we are here to help.
 Do not hesitate to call us!

 We respond to our emails within 48 hours or less.
 We can be reached at 1.888.476.6899.